Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

 ## Troubleshooting

-If you did not receive an `HTTP/1.1 200 OK` message, or need assistance completing setup reach out to your Kong Support contact or head over to the [Support Portal](https://support.konghq.com/support/s/).
+If you did not receive an `HTTP/1.1 200 OK` message, or need assistance completing your setup, reach out to your Kong Support contact or go to the [Support Portal](https://support.konghq.com/support/s/).

 ## Next Steps